e-khalifayev/Azercell-Hackathon/README.md

 Project: Crowdsourcing Mobile Network Speed Testing App

-Note: You can download projections of signal on maps and preview in your browser.
+Note: Download the map to preview in your browser.